Friday, November 13, 2009

 HISTORY/ HERITAGE

-history from ancient South Indian empires through colonialism to its evolution in the 20th century as a services and manufacturing hub.
+Chennai boasts of a long history from ancient South Indian empires through colonialism to its evolution in the 20th century as a services and manufacturing hub.
 Listed below are some of the Historical places in and around Chennai.

 Fort St. George: